(Click here for a free downloadable e-book version of this article)

 However, she was undeterred.
 “Since there was so much difference in the [dye] molecules we proposed to use, the decision was made to proceed,” she said.

 That decision was an important one, because Spaeth’s laser turned out to be tunable, unlike Sorokin’s.
-“Tunable” means that the laser can be adjusted, or tuned, to operate in a range of wavelengths, similar to the way that a musical instrument can be tuned up or down.
+“Tunable” means that the laser can be adjusted, or tuned, to operate in a range of wavelengths, similar to the way that a radio can be tuned to different stations.

 And so in 1966, Spaeth became the first person to design and operate a tunable laser.